California Senate hopeful Rep. Adam Schiff claimed primary residences in Maryland and California | KRDO

 (CNN) — For more than a decade, California Senate hopeful Rep. Adam Schiff has claimed his primary residence is a 3,420 square foot home he owns in Maryland, according to a review of mortgage records.

-At the same time, Schiff has for years taken a homeowner’s tax exemption on a much smaller 650 square foot condo he owns in Burbank, California, also claiming that home as his primary residence for a reduction in his tax bill of $7,000.
+At the same time, Schiff has for years taken a homeowner’s tax exemption on a much smaller 650 square foot condo he owns in Burbank, California, also claiming that home as his primary residence for a $7,000 reduction off the 1% property tax, amounting to a roughly $70 in annual savings.
 He did not take an exemption on his home in Maryland.

 While Schiff has signed documents asserting both the Maryland property and the significantly smaller Burbank condo as his primary residences, tax records indicate that he paid his California property taxes in 2017 with a check featuring his Maryland address – the only year he paid with a personal check.
 And a review of past comments, pictures shared on his public social media, and records indicate Schiff makes his full-time home in Maryland.

-Note: CORRECTION: A previous version of this story misstated Rep. Adam Schiff’s potential tax savings after taking a homeowner’s tax exemption in California.